“A service project is a special Good Turn that puts Scout spirit into action.”

 Scout Impact Project: A Good Turn For Your Community

-Join in the fun and give back to your community with this NEW Council-wide service project initiative!
+Join in the fun and give back to your community with this NEW Community-wide service project initiative!

-Help Others by Joining Our Council-Wide Service Project Initiative!
+Help Others by Joining Our Community-Wide Service Project Initiative!

 GOALS AND OBJECTIVES

-- Across the Dan Beard Council, provide 30,000 new service hours.
+- Across the Dan Beard Council, provide thousands of new service hours

 ENROLLMENT IS OPEN!